bitcf/bitcf/doc/README_windows.txt

 -------
 All your existing coins/transactions should be intact with the upgrade.
-To upgrade from 0.2, first backup wallet ppcoind backupwallet <destination_backup_file>
+To upgrade from 0.2, first backup wallet emercoind backupwallet <destination_backup_file>
-Then shutdown ppcoind by
+Then shutdown emercoind by
-ppcoind stop
+emercoind stop
-Remove files inside wallet directory other than wallet.dat and ppcoin.conf Start up the new ppcoin-qt (0.3.0).
+Remove files inside wallet directory other than wallet.dat and emercoin.conf Start up the new emercoin-qt (0.3.0).
 It would start re-download of block chain.

 See the documentation/wiki at the ppcoin website: